microsoft/fluentui/rfcs/convergence/fixed-versions-for-prerelease.md

 This RFC proposes using fixed version dependencies within the Fluent monoreop for all v9 prerelease packages.
 The term 'prerelease' refers to any packages with matching the version pattern `9.y.z-<prerelease tag>.<prerelease version>`.
-Prerelease tags do not communicate any kind of breaking changes, we will illustrate this in below sections.
+Prerelease tags do not communicate any kind of breaking changes, we will show this in the problem statement.

-This interim versioning approach while we are in pre-release will help to alleviate the dependency hell currently caused by using carets with prerelease tags.
+This versioning strategy will be temporary while we are in pre-release.
+It will reduce the dependency hell currently caused by using carets with prerelease tags.

 Once the core of Fluent v9 is fully released without any prerelease tags, this approach should be abandoned.
-Without prerelease tags, we can fully rely on caret dependencies to provider consumers with a consistent dependency tree.
+Without prerelease tags, we can fully rely on caret dependencies to provide consumers with a consistent dependency tree and commnuicate breaking changes with major version bumps.

 ## Problem statement